Department of Geography, University of Kentucky

 The Department of Geography in the College of Arts & Sciences at the University of Kentucky offers undergraduate degrees and graduate degrees and courses in physical and human geography.
 The department has an international reputation for the study of social theory and critical geography, including political ecology.
 Located in Lexington, Kentucky, the department is consistently ranked among leading geography graduate programs in the United States.
 The graduate students have organized the annual international conference, Dimensions of Political Ecology or DOPE, since 2010.
 In the summer of 2012, the department and faculty offices moved to the eighth floor of Patterson Office Tower.

 Since 1973, the department has named a scholar the Bluegrass Day Speaker (formerly named for Ellen Churchill Semple).
 This internationally renowned individual delivers an afternoon address and evening remarks at an awards ceremony.
-Past Bluegrass Day Speakers have included David Harvey, Anne Buttimer, Peirce F. Lewis, Harm de Blij, Eric Sheppard, Jamie Peck, Lynn Staeheli, Trevor J. Barnes, and Sarah Whatmore.
+Past Bluegrass Day Speakers have included David Harvey, Anne Buttimer, Peirce F. Lewis, Harm de Blij, Eric Sheppard, Jamie Peck, Lynn Staeheli, Trevor J. Barnes, Sarah Whatmore and Katherine McKittrick.